 ## process real

 The second function we implement checks network connectivity based on the upper triangular part of the adjacency matrix.
-It relies on the fact that there is a path from node 1 to node 10 consisting of \(k\) edges if and only if \((A^k)_{1,10} > 0\).
-We see directly that such a path needs to consist of at least \(k = 3\) edges.
-Also, we don’t need to check paths with more than \(k = 9\) edges as they will contain the one node multiple times and can thus be shortened.
+It relies on the fact that there is a path from node 1 to node 10 consisting of \(m\) edges if and only if \((A^m)_{1,10} > 0\).
+We see directly that such a path needs to consist of at least \(m = 3\) edges.
+Also, we do not need to check paths with more than \(m = 9\) edges as they will contain at least one node multiple times and can thus be shortened.

 discon <- function(Aup) {